fauu/Kamite/README.md

   translationOnlyMode = false

   # [RELOADABLE]
+  log {
+    # A path of the directory where text files with chunks appearing in the
+    # client should be saved.
+Chunk logging is disabled when this key is absent
+    dir = …
+  }

+  # [RELOADABLE]
   filter {
     # A comma-delimited list of strings representing regular expressions against
     # which incoming chunks will be matched.
 If there is at least one match, the